yalmip/yalmip.github.io/_posts/examples/2018-10-12-sparseoptimizer.md

 date: 2018-10-12
 ---

+Notice that the core in YALMIP has had some performance improvements which makes the use of an optimizer object less beneficial in this example.
+Nevertheless, the general idea introduced here with a sparse parameterization in the optimizer is still important.
+{: .notice--info}

 The [optimizer framework](/command/optimizer) can be used to reduce overhead significantly when solving many similiar problems, by pre-compiling a model parameterized in set of parameters which can change.

 The goal with [optimizer](/command/optimizer) is to move as much as possible of YALMIP overhead related to model analysis, solver selection, operator modelling, and extraction of low-level numerical models closer to solver formats, to a pre-compilation stage, and then only adjust a small part of the partially compiled model when some parameter changes, before compiling the final solver model and sending it to the solver.